rackerlabs/design-system/_component_design/tooltip.md

 ### Style

-A tooltip stands out from the background by using a lighter background color than the interface background, a rule or line around the tooltip box, and a shadow around the tooltip so it appears raised from the items below.
+A tooltip stands out from the background by using a lighter background color than the interface background, a rule or line around the tooltip box, and a [shadow]({{site.url}}/style/shadows.html) around the tooltip so it appears raised from the items below.

-Use these specifications when you construct tooltips.

 {% endcolumn %}